Gabrielk99/EventSystems/README.md

 ```
 npm install
 ```
-create a acount on google and get a google maps key and change de value on .env, the same thing have to be done to sengrid api, in this case two acounts is necessary and two keys, besides also replace emails senders to the email that correspond to the keys sendgrid.
+create a account on google and get a google maps key and change de value on .env, the same thing have to be done to sengrid api, in this case two accounts is necessary and two keys, besides also replace emails senders to the email that correspond to the keys sendgrid.

-Obs: in back end helper to send email, use a template id, that you can get when you create your only template to each acount sendgrid.
+Obs: in back end helper to send email, use a template id, that you can get when you create your only template to each account sendgrid.

 ### front-end
 go to App/front-end and run